buddhist-uni/buddhist-uni.github.io/_content/canon/an8.53.md

 > It would be good, lord, if the Blessed One would teach me the Dhamma in brief

-This discourse is one of the few teachings in the canon (along with the teachings on mindfulness) which the Buddha declared as "categorical": always applicable and useful in any situation.
-This sutta gives, better than any other, the overall direction of the teachings, and is a helpful rubric to refer back to.
+This discourse to Mahāpajāpati Gotamī is one of the few teachings in the canon (along with the teachings on mindfulness) which the Buddha declared as "categorical": always applicable and useful in any situation.
+This sutta gives, better than any other, the overall direction of the teachings, and is a helpful compass pointing towards the true way.